RohitSingh496/test/README.md

 # test
 ### This is a test repository.
-*It is only created as means to test some workings in git cli.*
+*It is only created as a means to test some workings in git cli.*

 ---